Event Directors Guide

 Here is some important stuff that is often forgotten.
 This is also in the regular text, but it is here so everyone will still be reading and thinking when they get to it.

-- If in doubt about how many maps are needed, email Ed Scott (scottdvoa@isp.com).
+• If in doubt about how many maps are needed, contact Ed Scott.
 A database is maintained to provide good estimates on your printing needs.
 It is not really a problem if we have to hand draw a half dozen maps for latecomers on the day of the event.

-- Be sure Kent Shaw gets the event data for uploading to the site and adding to the club ranking statistics.
-Writing a short article for Nancy Sharp to include in a future Briar Patch is a good idea, and send a financial accounting and the event proceeds to our Treasurer, John Ort.
+• If you used regular punching, be sure Vadim gets the event data for uploading to the site and adding to the club ranking statistics.
+If you used epunching, make sure someone sends the event file to Sandy Fillebrown.
+If you want your courses in RouteGadget send the course files to Doug Sevon.
+Writing a short article for Nancy Sharp to include in a future Briar Patch is a good idea, and fill out an Event Report Form, (a financial accounting) and mail the event proceeds to our Treasurer, John Ort.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++